STAER-HPC/computational_class_docs/linux/offline_linux.md

 ## Use of Shared Storage

 > [!CAUTION]
 > Local data on the machine will be deleted within 30 days.
-To save your data, transfer it to your folder on the shared storage system.
+To save your data, transfer it to your folder on the shared storage system `/share/Users/<your_dir>`.

-Information regarding the location of the shared storage and access instructions should be provided.